testcraftsman/testpool/docs/source/integration.rst

 Kibana 5.3
 **********

-A sample kibana dashboard with supporting visualization can be imported into Kibana.
+A sample Kibana dashboard with supporting visualization can be imported into Kibana.
 Content is available at:
 **/etc/testpool/kibana/testpool.json**.
 **/etc/testpool/kibana/testpool-dashboard.json**.